 The soil and climate of Panama are well-suited to teak cultivation.
 In addition, the Panamanian government encourages reforestation, and the tax system is quite favorable to timber investors.

 Some of our competitors factor in profits from the sale of year 7/8 thinnings; however, since the value of these thinnings is disputed, we do not include any income from the sale of year 7/8 thinnings in calculating our return on investment.
-The 12-year thinning will yield about $2,000 to $6,000 per hectare based on today´s price of teak.
-The 18-year thinning will yield a net profit of about $10,000 per hectare based on today´s teak prices.
-At 25 years, the remaining trees will produce a harvest with a net profit of about $130,000 per hectare based on today´s teak log prices.
-This is an annual yield rate of 12 cubic meters per hectare.
+The 12-year thinning will yield about $100 per hectare based on today´s price of teak.
+The 18-year thinning will yield a net profit of about $1,000 per hectare based on today´s teak prices.
+At 25 years, the remaining trees will produce a harvest with a net profit of about $110,000 per hectare based on today´s teak lumber prices, this assumes that there is an operating mill to do basic processing for the logs.
+This is based an annual yield rate of 8 cubic meters per hectare.

-In inflationary times, both the price of teak and the value of the land will appreciate, providing additional protection for the investor’s return on investment (ROI).
-Dividends will be paid out as Panama Teak Forestry’s stands of timber reach maturity and are harvested.
-Note that the ROI (reflected in increasing share value and future dividend payouts) of 12% does not include any increase from rising prices of teak over time.
-If we assume a 3% increase in the value of teak over time, the projected annual ROI will be 15%.
+In inflationary times, both the price of teak and the value of the land will appreciate, providing additional protection for the investor´s return on investment (ROI).
+Dividends will be paid out as Panama Teak Forestry´s stands of timber reach maturity and are harvested.
+We assume a reasonable 3% increase in the value of teak over time.

 For more information about timber investments, see the articles listed below.
 Keep in mind that teak, one of the highest value commercial timbers available, grows faster than the types of timber described in these articles and therefore provides an even better ROI.